 Well, that’s it for our guide to visiting the Empire State Building!
 We hope you found it useful.

-We also wanted to share some more content we’ve written on visiting New York City and travelling in the USA in general, to ensure you have all the information you might need.
-We’ve also got a few third party resources to recommend that we think you might find helpful for your trip.
+We also wanted to share some more content we’ve written on visiting New York City and travelling in the USA in general, to make sure you have everything you need for your trip.

 - To help you plan your visit more, we have a guide to spending 2 days in New York City as well as 3 days in New York City